keyboardcrunch/SentinelOne-ATTACK-Queries/DefenseEvasion.md

 ### T1027.004 Compile After Delivery
 Atomics: [T1027.004](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1027.004/T1027.004.md)

+Both Atomic tests for this technique leverage csc.exe for compilation of code.
+The below will detect specific compilation of executables as well as dynamic compilation through detection of csc.exe creating executable files (both dll and exe).

 ```
 (TgtProcName = "csc.exe" AND SrcProcCmdLine Contains "/target:exe") OR (SrcProcName  = "csc.exe" AND TgtFileIsExecutable = "true" AND SrcProcParentName Not In ("svchost.exe","AbtSvcHost_.exe"))
 ```